What is a Syllable? How are Syllables Created?

 What is a Syllable?

-A syllable is a unit of sound containing one or more letters that creates a vowel sound.
+A syllable is a unit of sound containing one or more letters that create a vowel sound.

 How words are pronounced gives us a good idea of the number of syllables in a word.
 Usually, the spoken vowel sounds contain a written vowel or vowel combination.
 (Some exceptions include words like “rhythm,” where two vowel sounds are heard.)
 Words can have one or more vowel sounds.